Fact Sheet 101

 Getting a transfusion of infected blood used to be a way people got AIDS, but now the blood supply is screened very carefully and the risk is extremely low.

 You might not know if you are infected by HIV.
-Within a few weeks after being infected, some people get fever, headache, sore muscles and joints, stomach ache, swollen lymph glands, or a skin rash for one or two weeks.
+Within a few weeks of being infected, some people get fever, headache, sore muscles and joints, stomach ache, swollen lymph glands, or a skin rash for one or two weeks.
 Most people think it's the flu.
 Some people have no symptoms.
 Fact Sheet 103 has more information on the early stage of HIV infection.

 The virus will multiply in your body for a few weeks or even months before your immune system responds.
 During this time, you won't test positive for HIV, but you can infect other people.